 Planning on flying with your pet?
 All airlines have different policies, but as a general rule of thumb:

 - Most UK-based, low-cost carriers will allow pets in the hold – but won’t allow them in the cabin

-- Larger airlines sometimes allow cats and small dogs to travel in the cabin
+- Larger airlines sometimes allow some pets to travel in the cabin

 - Most airlines usually accept assistance dogs, including guide dogs, in the cabin

 It can be tough to leave your pet behind, especially with those doleful eyes trying to sway you.